Bam Margera: Skateboarding career

-In the beginning of his career, during 1997 and 1998, Margera was sponsored by Toy Machine Skateboards.
-From 2001, Margera was a member of Team Element, the demonstration team for Element Skateboards.
+Margera started skateboarding at age 7, and by the time he entered high school it had developed into a full-time hobby.
+His brother Jess later described his abilities as "a natural talent" and noted that their parents had been very supportive of Margera's decision to go into skateboarding "from day one", and revealed that he used to travel with Bam to Love Park in Philadelphia as early as 1991, when they were 12 and 13 years old.
+In 1992, Margera got his first sponsorship from Fairman's Skate Shop and began appearing in skate videos.
+In 1994, Margera dropped out of high school to pursue a full-time skateboarding career.

-As of 2016, Margera is no longer on the team.
-He was also at various times sponsored by Speed Metal Bearings, Adio Footwear, Electric Sunglasses, Volcom, Landspeed Wheels, Destroyer Trucks, Destructo Trucks, and Fairman's Skateshop.
+Early in his professional career, Margera was sponsored by Toy Machine Skateboards, Speed Metal Bearings, Adio Footwear, Electric Sunglasses, Volcom, Landspeed Wheels, Destroyer Trucks, Destructo Trucks, and Fairman's Skateshop.
+In 2001, Margera became a member of Team Element, the demonstration team for Element Skateboards, which he remained affiliated with for the rest of his professional career.

-As of 2022, Margera is without any major sponsorships and has effectively retired from professional skateboarding.
-He did return to skating casually, resulting in a renewed partnership with Element Skateboards to celebrate the brand's 25th anniversary by rereleasing a series of ten of his most memorable deck designs.
-The boards were released weekly between September 6 and November 8, 2017.
-Each deck is signed by Margera and limited to 50 units.
+In 2012, Margera was forced to put his skating career on hold due to bone spurs and worsening alcoholism.
+After a five-year hiatus, he returned to skateboarding casually, resulting in a renewed partnership with Element Skateboards to celebrate the brand's 25th anniversary in 2017, by re-releasing a series of ten of his most memorable deck designs.
+The boards were released weekly between September 6 and November 8, 2017; each deck is signed by Margera and limited to 50 units.

+As of 2024, Margera is without any major sponsorships.

 Independent films

-Margera has written, produced and starred in three independent films.
+Margera has written, produced and starred in three independent films as of 2024, with a fourth scheduled but on hold since 2017.
 He co-wrote, directed and starred in Haggard (2003), an independent film based on real events in the life of his friend Ryan Dunn.
 Dunn played himself as the main character while Margera played "Valo", a character based on himself and elements of HIM singer and friend Ville Valo.

 Margera also directed Minghags, formerly titled Kiss a Good Man's Ass.
 The film is a loose sequel to Haggard and features the "garbage juicer" invention from that film.
 Filming started April 5, 2007.
 On an episode of Radio Bam, Margera said that they were trying to make the movie PG-13 rated, but with the amount of swearing and a shot of nudity, an R rating could not be avoided.
 The first viewing of the rough version of the film was on August 7, 2007, at Sikes Hall.
 The movie was released straight to DVD in December 2008.

 Also in December 2008, Margera released a Christmas-themed movie, Bam Margera Presents: Where the#$&% Is Santa?.
 The movie is about Bam and his friends going to the Arctic Circle in Finland on a quest to find Santa Claus.
 The film features Ville Valo from HIM, the Dudesons, Hanoi Rocks, and Mark the Bagger.